Last updated: May 6, 2026

 Emergency help now

-• Call the bank, card issuer, or payment app using the number on the card or official statement and ask the fraud department to stop new transactions now.
+- Call the bank, card issuer, or payment app using the number on the card or official statement.
+Ask the fraud department to stop new transactions now.

-• Stop contact with the scammer or abuser, save every message and receipt, and do not pay any “recovery fee” to get money back.
+- Stop contact with the scammer or abuser.
+Save every message and receipt.
+Do not pay a “recovery fee” to get money back.

-• If money was wired, benefits were diverted, or a family member or caregiver took funds, make same-day reports to the right agency and get case numbers.
+- If money was wired, benefits were diverted, or a family member or caregiver took funds, make same-day reports and write down every case number.

 Quick help